GrantEdwards/fmspic-uinput/README.md

-# fmspic-uinput

-## Userspace joystick driver for FMSPIC RC Transmitter Adapter
+## fmspic-uinput: a uerspace joystick driver for FMSPIC RC Transmitter Adapter

 This is a userspace joystick driver for an RC transmitter connected to a serial port via a 9600 baud "FMS PIC" adapter cable.